This Dutchy travelled far…

 My friend couldn’t believe I was actually doing this alone (she’s a real city chick) and after a very interesting few days which included a 6 hour journey over a very bumpy road and some scary moments in a kayak on the Suriname River this experience was just the bomb (got eaten alive and had the worst sleep ever in a hammock, but I loved it!)

-The freedom and the thrill of adventure I experienced was so awesome, that as soon as I got back to Amsterdam, I started to plan my next big trip but this time to the west side of the world the following year.
+The freedom and the thrill of adventure I experienced was so awesome, that as soon as I got back to Amsterdam, I started to plan my next big trip but this time to the east side of the world the following year.

 Australia is so magnificent, I loved all of it in the 5 months I spent here, but especially WA and the stunning Karijini National Park which holds a special place in my heart.